-Lamb in Italy.
+Lamb with pasta in Italy.

-Luckily, one of the easiest ways for me to serve the cuts of lamb I can find is with pasta.
+Luckily, one of the easiest ways for me to serve the cuts of lamb I can buy is with pasta.
 Lamb with pasta may sound unusual to some.
-But it’s not only traditional in a number of Italian regions such as Sardinia, Molise and Abruzzo.
+However, it’s very traditional in a number of Italian regions such as Sardinia, Molise and Abruzzo.

-What goes into this lamb lasagna.
+What goes into the ragu for lamb lasagna.

 For the pasta, I used fresh pasta sheets from Giovanni Rana, not homemade but very good.
 Of course you can make your own lasagne sheets or use dried lasagne.
 If using dried pasta you will need to semi-cook the sheets in boiling water before putting the dish together.

 This lamb lasagna recipe is not my invention.
 Although not a traditional lasagne al forno, there are many Italian recipes for this dish.
 Lasagne al forno is a popular choice in Italy for family lunches and when feeding large numbers.
-Making a lamb lasagna at Easter combines two culinary traditions and has become very popular.
+Making a lamb lasagna at Easter combines two culinary traditions and has become very popular!